5oc/yuiCompleteRollup/README.md

 createRollup.py

-    pathToYui = "../yui?.?.?/"
+    pathToYui = "yui/"

 ####run the script

     ./createRollup.py

+Now a file named [yuiCompleteRollup.js] was created and you are ready to use it.

 ##config
-Some modules are excluded because they are not compatible like "yui-nodejs-min.js".
+Some files are excluded because they are not compatible like "yui-nodejs-min.js".
-You can change this by edit the blackList array in the script.
+You can change this by editing the blackList in the createRollup.py

     blackList = ["yui-nodejs-min.js"]

-Or tell the script where the library files are located.

-    pathToYui = "../yui3.10.3/"